spyderroque/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines/README.md

 At least in this case the Sci-Kit Optimizer delivered better results.

 Also, I experimented here with the new capabilities of Polars.

+The measured metric is AUC-ROC
+### Best Model achived 0.8605.
+Leading solution by Inoddy achieves 0.8658.